-Bermuda’s pink sand beaches, although some of the most picturesque in the world, often take a backseat to some of the island’s better-known landscapes, such as is its pastel-painted buildings and rolling green golf turfs.
-And mind you – we are not complaining about this lesser known natural wonder.
+Bermuda’s pink sand beaches, although some of the most picturesque in the world, often take a backseat to some of the island’s better-known landscapes, such as its pastel-painted buildings and rolling green golf turfs.
+And mind you – we are not complaining about this lesser-known natural wonder.
 Because while everyone else is scheduling their tee time and restaurant reservations on the island, Bermuda’s pink sand beaches are often unspoiled and seldom crowded.

 And once you see it for yourself, it’s almost hard to believe.
-We are talking a true hue of pink, and not some pale comparison or a photo that’s been highly filtered.
+We are talking about a true hue of pink, and not some pale comparison or a photo that’s been highly filtered.
 This is simply nature’s beauty.
 The pink sand earns its color from a geographic phenomenon called foraminifera, a marine organism.
 When it dies, the foraminifera shells sink to the ocean’s bottom and then are washed ashore and drenched in the sun and sand to create the famous rosy hue.

 The best place to witness this phenomenon (although there are many spots to select from) is Horseshoe Beach.
 Earning its name from its curvaceous U-shape, Horseshoe is Bermuda’s best-known spot for pink sand.
 It’s also easily accessible and you’ll have plenty of time to explore, considering so many of Norwegian’s Bermuda Cruises include extended nights in port.
-Just take the #7 bus from City of Hamilton or the Royal Naval Dockyard, the hub for your cruise vacation.
-Private taxi service is also available.
+Just take the #7 bus from the City of Hamilton or the Royal Naval Dockyard, the hub for your cruise vacation.
+A private taxi service is also available.

-You needn’t worry after any detail.
+You needn’t worry about any detail.
 At Horseshoe, you’ll find every beach item available for rent, from chairs and towels to boogie boards and snorkel gear.
 You can soak up the sun and gaze at the crystal blue waters lapping against the blush-coloured shore or engage the entire family in favourite water sports.
 You’ll even find some stunning cave formations to explore and climb or catch a morning sunrise.

 You’ll also find a range of beach restaurants with favourite family offerings (burgers and fish fries, etc.) as well as sweet rum sizzlers.
 Best bet beyond the beaches: You can walk the entire length of the South Shore.
 Make sure to stop by Gibb’s Hill Lighthouse and climb to the top.
 It’s well worth the effort.

 And of course, some of life’s special pleasures come quite easily and sparing extra sweat, such as reserving a Bermuda cruise on Norwegian Cruise Line.
-With award-winning ships such as the Dawn, Breakaway, and Escape, that boast every luxury, and convenient embarkation ports from New York or Boston, a Norwegian Bermuda cruise is a phenomenon in its own right.
+With award-winning ships such as the Dawn, Breakaway, and Escape, which boast every luxury, and convenient embarkation ports from New York or Boston, a Norwegian Bermuda cruise is a phenomenon in its own right.
 Don’t delay in reserving a special deal on a 7-Day cruise.
 Dare I say – you’ll be living in the pink!

 By: Julie Balter – Norwegian’s Official Travel Blog